techidaily/site-facebook/source/_posts/decoding-and-rectifying-common-social-network-issues-your-guide-to-fixing-them.md

  These scenarios result in a Facebook friend dilemma.
 You don't want to unfriend these people and hurt their feelings, but you're also sick of seeing their posts.
 The solution is to unfollow them; you won't see their updates anymore, but will still remain friends.

- To[unfollow someone on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) , visit their profile page.
+ To [unfollow someone on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) , visit their profile page.
 On the right side below their cover photo, you should see a box that says**Friends** .
 Click that, then select**Unfollow** .

 ![Facebook Unfollow 2021](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Facebook-Unfollow-2021.png)